 Currently, all waste vegetable oil generated by the fryers on campus is collected and picked up by a company that recycles the product, keeping it out of the waste stream.

-CAS has eliminated the use of styrofoam cups and to go containers and has resolved to no longer use them.
+CAS eliminated the use of styrofoam cups and to-go containers and has resolved to no longer use them.
 We now use compostable to-go containers and it is our goal to recycle all single-use plastics.